dimaslanjaka/static-blog-generator/src-posts/Minecraft/magical-book.md

 ## Blast Protection
 **Reduce explosions damage** (Creeper or TNT).
 Max rank 4.
 ## Channeling
-Applies to the [Minecraft trident](https://www.pcgamesn.com/minecraft/trident-enchantments-recipe-guide) only.
+[Minecraft trident](https://www.pcgamesn.com/minecraft/trident-enchantments-recipe-guide) enchantment only.
 Channels a bolt of lightning towards an entity you’ve hit – **only works during thunderstorms** and is can't be combined with Riptide.
 Max Rank 1.
 ## Curse of Binding
 **Prevents removal of items** (keep item in inventory upon death).
 Max rank 1.
 ## Curse of Vanishing